 My kids love to craft…and when I say that they love to craft, I mean that they’ll probably be more crafty than I am.
 If that’s even humanly possible!
-Like any good DIYer, they love to focus their attentions on holiday themed crafts…and I think they’ll love these ones for Valentines Day!
+Like any good DIYer, they love to focus their attentions on holiday themed crafts…and I think they’ll love these Valentine’s Day crafts for kids!

 Crayons and printer paper are all that you need to make these crafty sun catchers.
 Use rubbing alcohol to make the crayon bleed into this really cool stained glass look.

 We have an insect infestation…of love bugs!
 We made these with my kiddos last year, and they were their favorites!
 Each of my kids wanted to make three apiece!
 You’ll find the simple tutorial at Mom on Timeout.

 Are your kids super excited for Valentine’s Day?
 Make them a countdown chain!
 You can use any kind of paper that you have handy, but I think it’s easier to form these when using construction paper.
 Glue sticks from Michaels will be your best friends when it comes to securing these together.

 A folded toilet paper roll is the perfect homemade “stamp.”
 Provide your kids with some red paint and watch to see what they create.
 Hint: Scotch Tape or a rubber band will keep your toilet paper roll in the perfect “heart” shape.
 More at Personal Creations.

 Have your kids show a loved one just how “much” they love them!
 Have kids trace their hands and have them practice their cutting skills for the basis of this easy craft.
 Day In My Life has tons more!